 What are your rates?

-I charge $185 per 50-minute psychotherapy session.
-Payment will be due on the day of the meetings.
+I charge $185 per 50-minute psychotherapy session and payment is due on the day of the session.

-I have a limited number of income sliding scale slots, and sometimes my slots are full.
-Income will include your income and any assistance you receive from others (parents, significant other/others, work, etc.) for living expenses (food, rent, phone, care insurance, etc.).
+I do have a limited number of income sliding scale slots, and sometimes my slots are full.
+A client’s eligibility for a sliding scale slot will take into account your income and any assistance you receive from others (parents, significant other(s), work, etc.) for living expenses (food, rent, phone, car insurance, etc.).
 It is also based on household income if you share fees with a significant other/others.

-Income sliding scale slots would be for individuals who would experience hardship if they were to pay my full fee vs. others who could pay my full fee knowing it would be considered a financial investment in their health and well-being.
-Also, the way my sliding scale works, those that pay my full fee make it possible for me to offer lower sliding scale slots for others in need.
-If you are interested in a sliding scale fee, please reach out or set up a free phone consultation to see what is currently available and where you would fall in my income sliding scale.
+Income sliding scale slots are designed for individuals who would experience hardship if they were to pay my full fee vs. others who could more easily pay my full fee knowing it would be considered a financial investment in their health and well-being.
+The way my sliding scale works, those that pay my full fee actually make it possible for me to offer lower sliding scale slots for others in need.
+If you are interested in a sliding scale fee, please reach out or set up a free phone consultation with me to see what is currently available and where you would fall in my income sliding scale.

 Do you take insurance?

 I am not an "in-network" provider for any insurance companies.
-Instead, I am considered an "out of network" provider.
-If you have out-of-network benefits with your insurance company, you may be able to submit a receipt from services to your insurance company to receive reimbursement.
-For more information, visit my Using Your Insurance For Therapy page.
+Instead, I am considered an "out-of-network" provider.
+If you have out-of-network benefits with your insurance company, you may be able to submit a receipt from my services to your insurance company to receive reimbursement.
+For more information, visit my Using Your Insurance for Therapy page.

-What form of payment do you accept for session fees?
+What forms of payment do you accept for session fees?

 I require clients to keep a credit card or chargeable card on file.
-I accept most HSA (health savings account), MSA (medical savings account), and FSA (flexible spending account) cards.
-Card information will be collected when you complete the intake paperwork.
-Intake paperwork and cards are completed and stored through a secure electronic health record system.
+I accept most HSA (health savings account), MSA (medical savings account), and FSA (flexible spending account) cards as well.
+Card information will be collected when you complete the intake paperwork, and my clients’ information and cards are stored using a secure electronic health record system.